-Deepak Malhotra is a Professor in the Negotiations, Organizations, and Markets Unit at the Harvard Business School.
-He teaches Negotiation in a wide variety of executive programs including the Advanced Management Program (AMP), the Owner/President Management Program (OPM), Changing the Game, Strategic Negotiation, and Families in Business.
-Deepak is the author (with Max Bazerman) of the new book Negotiation Genius: How to Overcome Obstacles and Achieve Brilliant Results at the Bargaining Table and Beyond.
-Negotiation Genius has been awarded the 2008 Outstanding Book Award by the International Institute for Conflict Prevention and Resolution.
+Deepak Malhotra teaches negotiation in a wide variety of executive programs including the Advanced Management Program, the Owner/President Management Program, Changing the Game, Strategic Negotiation, and Families in Business.
+He is the author (with Max Bazerman) of the new book Negotiation Genius: How to Overcome Obstacles and Achieve Brilliant Results at the Bargaining Table and Beyond, which received the 2008 Outstanding Book Award by the International Institute for Conflict Prevention and Resolution.

-Malhotra, Deepak.
-“Without Conditions: The Case for Negotiating with the Enemy.”
-Foreign Affairs 88, no. 5 (September–October 2009): 84–90.
+- “Without Conditions: The Case for Negotiating with the Enemy,” Foreign Affairs 88, no. 5 (September–October 2009): 84–90.

-Malhotra, Deepak.
-“When Contracts Destroy Trust.”
+- “When Contracts Destroy Trust.”
 Harvard Business Review 87, no. 5 (May 2009): 25.

 - “(When) Are Religious People Nicer?
 Religious Salience and the ‘Sunday Effect’ on Pro-social Behavior.”
 Judgment and Decision Making 5, no. 2 (April 2010): 138–143.